X

 Chashaku _varieties of tea scoop_Photo Courtesy: kamon.info

 Chashaku is a small tea scoop.
-It’s usually made of trees such as bamboos and rarely made of ivory.
+It’s usually made of trees such as bamboo and rarely made of ivory.
 The plum, pine, or cherry trees are used as material.
-Most of them have about 20 cm length and there is a signature of a creator.
-It’s one of the most important tea preparing tools.
+Most of them are about 20 cm in length, and there is a signature of a creator.
+It’s one of the most important tea preparation tools.

-After use, you need to wipe clean with a dry cloth to prevent deterioration.
+After use, you must wipe clean with a dry cloth to prevent deterioration.
 Never wash it with water.

 Good news!
 You can substitute it for a teaspoon.
 Be careful with the amount you scoop since it tends to be too much.
-Let’s say half or a lesser amount of matcha powder with a scoop of a teaspoon will do.
-You can explore your preferable amount of matcha powder which can vary for seasons, too.
+Half or less matcha powder with a teaspoon scoop will do.
+You can explore your preferred amount of matcha powder, which can vary for seasons, too.

 Chasen (Tea whisk)